hari8815/DX-Picklist-Demo/README.md

   ```
   sfdx force:source:push -u s1
   ```
-10. You may get the follwoing deployment error due the dependant fields.
+10. You may get the follwoing deployment error due the recordtype picklist value has encoded strings, which increases 255 character limit.

 **Error  mdapipkg/objects/cloudx_cms__SS_Carousel_Slide__c.object  cloudx_cms__SS_Carousel_Slide__c.cloudx_cms__image  Picklist value is too long for the max size of 255**

 ## Temporary fix for this issue:
-Replace encoded picklist value in recordtype with its original value and deploy your changes.
+manually replace encoded picklist value in recordtype with its original value and deploy your changes.